zackees/zcmds/README.md

     * walks the directory from the current directory and shows which folders / files take up the most disk.
   * git-bash
     * launches git-bash terminal (windows only).
+  * gitsummary
+    * Generates a summary of the git repository commits
   * findfile
     * finds a file with the given glob.
   * img2vid